Mark Brunell: Jacksonville Jaguars

-During his years in Jacksonville, Brunell was selected to the Pro Bowl three times, in 1997, 1998, and 2000 and awarded the Pro Bowl MVP in the 1997 game.
-With Brunell starting, the Jaguars won an AFC Central Division title and became the first NFL expansion team to make the playoffs three times in its first four seasons of play.
-The furthest he led the team was to the 1996 AFC Championship Game, which they lost to the New England Patriots.
-They returned again in 1999, but would lose to the Tennessee Titans.
+During his years in Jacksonville, Brunell was selected to the Pro Bowl three times, during the 1996, 1997, and 1999 seasons and awarded the Pro Bowl MVP in the 1996 game.
+With Brunell starting, the Jaguars went to the playoffs four times, won an AFC Central Division title, and became the first NFL expansion team to make the playoffs three times in its first four seasons of play.
+He led the Jaguars to the AFC Championship Game twice, once in 1996 in which they lost to the New England Patriots, and again in 1999 where they lost to the Tennessee Titans.

-Brunell was benched in favor of Byron Leftwich following halftime of the third game of the 2003 season.
-It would be the final time Brunell took the field as a member of the Jaguars.
-As a starter since their inaugural season, Brunell left the team holding all of the Jacksonville Jaguars passing records.
+Brunell injured his elbow during the Jaguars Week 3 game versus the Indianapolis Colts and was replaced by rookie first round pick Byron Leftwich.
+It would be the final time Brunell took the field as a member of the Jaguars as Leftwich would start the rest of the 2003 season.

+As a starter since their inaugural season, Brunell left the team holding all of the Jacksonville Jaguars passing records and as of 2026, still holds many of them.

 In December 2013, Brunell was inducted into the Pride of the Jaguars, the team's Hall of Fame equivalent.

 Washington Redskins

 He was traded to the Washington Redskins prior to the 2004 season.

 During the 2004 season, limited by a hamstring injury, Brunell struggled and would be benched midseason for backup quarterback Patrick Ramsey.
 Ramsey's play towards the end of that season and following pre-season would lead to a quarterback controversy where Brunell would be benched going into the 2005 season.
 This would change in 2005 after Ramsey suffered an early season injury that thrust Brunell back into the starter's role.

 In 2005, Brunell played much better and led the team to a 10-6 record and a playoff victory over the Tampa Bay Buccaneers.
 He finished third in the 2005 NFL Comeback Player of the Year awards.

 Brunell's most prolific moment in the 2005 season was during Week 2, when he completed two long passes to wide receiver Santana Moss for two touchdowns in the final four minutes of the fourth quarter to defeat the Dallas Cowboys on Monday Night Football, 14-13.

 On September 24, 2006, Brunell broke the NFL record for most consecutive completions in single game when he completed his first 22 passes against the Houston Texans.
 Brunell also set the Redskins franchise record for highest completion percentage in a single game (88.9%).
 The previous record was held by Hall of Fame quarterback Sammy Baugh for 66 years (87.5%).

 On November 13, 2006, after winning only three of their first nine games of 2006, Brunell was benched in favor of Jason Campbell, Washington's 2005 first round draft pick.

+He served as the Redskins third-string quarterback in 2007 and did not appear in a game.